XRPLF/xrpl-dev-portal/content/gateway_guide.md

 Before asking users to trust its issuing account, a gateway should enable the DefaultRipple flag on that account.
 Otherwise, the gateway must individually disable the NoRipple flag for each trust line that other accounts extend to it.

-*Note:* Ripple-REST (as of version 1.4.0) does not yet support retrieving or setting the DefaultRipple flag.

-The following is an example of using a local [`rippled` JSON-RPC API](ripple-rest.html#update-account-settings) to enable the DefaultRipple flag:
+The following is an example of using a locally-hosted `rippled`'s [`submit` command](rippled-apis.html#submit) submitting an AccountSet transaction to enable the DefaultRipple flag:

 Request: